BloombergGraphics/whatiscode/README.md

 So basically we have this bot object, which is a closure, like a degenerate bastardized http://bost.ocks.org/mike/chart/.
 It has a bunch of actions: show, goTo, speak, eval, emote, prompts, dialogue.
 Each of those returns a promise that's resolved when the action is finished or the user supplies some input.

 You can call those methods directly, but typically you'll pass in a "dialogue", which is an array of steps to follow.
 Each element of the array is an object specifying actions to be taken concurrently; each successive element is performed serially.
-This is **NOT JSON** — it's a JS object, and thus can contain real functions.
+This is not JSON — it's a JS object, and thus can contain real functions.
 It looks like this:

 ```javascript
 var dialogue = [